 To be eligible for Right to Farm Act protection, a commercial farm must be in compliance with agricultural management practices (AMPs) that have been adopted by the SADC or with generally accepted agricultural management practices.

-The State Agriculture Development Committee has adopted standards for ten agricultural management practices.
-Should a right to farm matter concern activities not addressed by one of these AMPs, the SADC or appropriate County Agriculture Development Board will determine whether or not the activities comply with generally accepted operations or practices.
+The SADC has adopted eleven AMPs.
+Should a right to farm matter concern activities not addressed by an AMP, the SADC or a County Agriculture Development Board (CADB) would determine whether or not the activities comply with generally accepted operations or practices.

-A formal site-specific AMP process has been established by the Right to Farm Program in its program rules (N.J.A.C.
-2-76-2.3).
-For more information on the types of site-specific AMP requests and determinations that have been made, refer to the Right to Farm Program's compilation of site-specific AMP determinations.
+The site-specific AMP process is outlined in the Right to Farm Program's rules at N.J.A.C.
+2:76-2.3.
+For more information on the types of determinatinations made in site-specific AMP cases, see the Right to Farm Program's compilation of compilation of site-specific AMP determinations.